 Rhino to Revit plug-in comparison

-Regardless of the plug-in adopted, there were common limitations amongst them:
+Regardless of the plug-in adopted, there were characteristic limitations amongst them:

 - Longevity – As shown in the table below, many of the plug-ins have either been discontinued (as is the case with Chameleon and OpenNURBS) or made open-source (such as Grevit and Lyrebird) and has stopped being updated regularly.